 - Viability of life settlement funds (when used): There are many questions you ought to ask of these investment funds before getting involved with them; check out this resource list.

-today’s policies sell at anywhere from 10% to 70% of the their total value; the big winner in terms of gain is still the policy that gets held onto
+Today’s policies sell at anywhere from 10% to 70% of their total value; the big winner in terms of gain is still the policy you hold on to.

 The United States Senate Special Committee on Aging, the U.S. Government and Accountability Office, and the Wharton School of the University of Pennsylvania have each concluded that, on average, life settlements yield more for consumers than cash surrender values.